jameslporter/motionweb/README.md

 CREATE TABLE `security` (  `camera` int(11) DEFAULT NULL,  `filename` char(80) NOT NULL,  `frame` int(11) DEFAULT NULL,  `file_type` int(11) DEFAULT NULL,  `time_stamp` timestamp NOT NULL DEFAULT CURRENT_TIMESTAMP ON UPDATE CURRENT_TIMESTAMP,  `event_time_stamp` timestamp NOT NULL DEFAULT '0000-00-00 00:00:00',  `ID` int(11) NOT NULL AUTO_INCREMENT,  PRIMARY KEY (`ID`)) ENGINE=InnoDB AUTO_INCREMENT=9739 DEFAULT CHARSET=latin1

 Then make sure your motion.conf file has your database credentials and you have the sql_query config field enabled.
 Make sure the motion webcontrol_html_output configuration is set to off.
 In older versions of motion this will be called control_html_output.
 You can leave the (web)control_localhost directive on, only switch it to off if you are interested in using the motion http api remotely.
 Motionweb hits the motion http api locally.
+Make sure the video format is ogg so that the video on event pages can be played.

 Remember that motionweb is a web app.
 So make sure you have this checked out to the appropriate location for web serving.
 Set your document root to the root directory of this repo.
 Alloy will handle mapping of things to the app/www directory for file assets.